Here are all 20 major lawsuits and investigations Trump is facing

 Mr Trump has continued to defend his call with Mr Raffensberger as “perfect” and claim without any basis the Georgia election was stolen.

-The National Association for the Advancement of Colored People’s (NAACP) Legal Defense Fund is also suing Mr Trump over the election, accusing him, his campaign, and the Republican National Committee of attempting to overturn the election, in violating of the Voting Rights Act and Reconstruction-era Klu Klux Klan act.
-The group is also representing members of Congress in their own suit against the president.
+The Legal Defense Fund is also suing Mr Trump over the election, accusing him, his campaign, and the Republican National Committee of attempting to overturn the election, in violating of the Voting Rights Act and Reconstruction-era Klu Klux Klan act.
+The NAACP, meanwhile, is also representing members of Congress in their own suit against the president.
 In November of 2022, a federal court ruled in favour of the NAACP, allowing it to file an amended complaint against the former president.

 At the end of March 2021, two Capitol police officers also filed a suit against Mr Trump for damages over the “physical and emotional injuries” they suffered during and after the riot.
 James Blassingame and Sidney Hemb are seeking compensation in excess of $75,000 plus interest and costs each.

-Note: This article was amended on 1 April, 2023 to clarify that the Legal Defense Fund and the NAACP are separate entities, both with suits against Donald Trump.